Get Updates

 Eligibility Criteria

-1. Colleges must have enrolled students with disabilities, including visual, hearing, or locomotor impairments, as defined by the Persons with Disabilities Act 1995.
+1. The college must have enrolled students with disabilities, including those with visual, hearing, or locomotor impairments, in its courses.
+The definition of disability follows the Persons with Disabilities Act 1995.

-2. Institutions need to be approved by the UGC under Sections 2(f) and 12B.
+2. Institutions applying must be recognized by the UGC under Sections 2(f) and 12B.

-3. Colleges should have formed an expert committee that includes faculty, disability experts, and differently-abled individuals.
+3. The college should have formed an expert committee comprising faculty, field experts, and individuals with disabilities.
 This committee must meet at least annually to review scheme-related activities.

 How To Apply